-The NASDAQ divided by the Put/Call Ratio helps visualize sentiment among options traders.
-Call buying and the climbing lines it creates is positive for stocks, and 21/50-day EMA crossovers trigger Buy and Sell signals.
-This ratio was first created by long-time board poster Richard McRanie [The Old Fool (TOF)].
+Dividing the NASDAQ by the Total Put/Call Ratio helps visualize sentiment among options traders.
+Call buying creates climbing lines above, a condition generally positive for stocks.
+EMA crossovers indicate shifts in bias.
+First created by long-time board poster Richard McRanie [The Old Fool (TOF)].
 I%27ve been a big fan of this indicator ever since.
 Thanks, TOF.